Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 Happy customers are more likely to renew, provide referrals, leave positive reviews, and be open to upsell and cross-sell opportunities.

-But customer success is made up of more than just automated check-ins and occasional outreach via email or social media.
+Effective customer success strategies combine tailored engagement, proactive outreach, and relationship-building aligned to each customer's specific goals and needs.
 The strategies you use need to be tailored to your business, customers, and goals.

 1. Build relationships with your customers